 Different Eating Habits and Culture Around the World

 - Foods can vary a lot by region.
 Many of the foods we in the US associate with a particular cuisine come from one region of the featured country.
-(Mexican food in the US is from near the US-Mexican border; Chinese food is from Canton; Italian food from Naples; Indian food from the Punjab and North).
+(Mexican food in the US is from near the US-Mexican border; Chinese food is from Guangzhou; Italian food from Naples; Indian food from the Punjab and North).
 Many travelers are surprised by how different food can be in other regions of the same country.
-The Yucatan has a very different diet than the rest of Mexico (a lot of turkey, duck, chaya, and sour oranges).
+The Yucatan has a quite different diet than the rest of Mexico (a lot of turkey, duck, chaya, and sour oranges).
 Sichuan Chinese is much spicier than Cantonese food.
 Northern Italian cuisine, to me, has a lot more similarities with French food than its more tomato-based Neapolitan cousin.
-(Sicilian cusine even has an Arabic touch).
+(Sicilian cuisine even has an Arabic touch).
 Southern Indian cuisine is spicier and has a lot more vegetables and legumes than Northern Indian food.
 While I like the food in Spain, the Basque region (I can wax poetic about the pintxos) has some of the best food in Europe.
 I love learning about these regional differences and encourage all Fifty-Plus Nomads to explore these cuisines, too.

 - Food is a fascinating way to learn about history and culture.
 In recent years there has been a spate of books that talk about the origins and dispersion of different foods.
 I have read books about vanilla, coffee, cod, chocolate, and sugar.
 Learning about these foods can provide a background to your travels, particularly if you are going to visit the origin of a particular ingredient.
 (Mexico is home to chocolate, corn, and vanilla.
 Ethiopia is the origin of coffee.
 Potatoes come from Peru).

-- Almost every country eat different types of food during their meals than we are accustomed to eating.
+- Almost every country eats distinct types of food during their meals than we are accustomed to eating.
 Take breakfast, for example.
 In Arab countries, they eat salad and vegetables.
-In many Asian countries, breakfasts are similar to our lunch or dinner.
+In many Asian countries, breakfasts are like our lunch or dinner.
 In Europe and the Southern end of South America, breakfast is light- just coffee and pastry.
 (While I love a traditional American or British breakfast, my favorite breakfasts are in Mexico and India.
 I like a little spice early in the morning)!
 In many countries (including Mexico), their main meal is lunch, and they only eat dinner (usually at a restaurant) on special occasions like a birthday.
 In much of the Southern part of South America, people eat dinner at around 10 p.m.
 The Chinese eat ample banquets with a large group of friends.
 In Italy, pasta is an appetizer.
 Many upper-end restaurants in France have a cheese course and eat salad before dessert.
 Some countries, like Spain, Turkey, and Russia, often eat multiple, small plates instead of the main dish.
 Even the name of a meal differs between countries.
 An entrée in France is the appetizer, not the main course.

-- People also eat in many different ways.
+- People also eat in many ways.
 Many countries eat with their hands; others eat with chopsticks.
 Often, people roll their food in tortillas, roti, pita, or wraps.

 - Meal etiquette also varies a lot from country to country.
 In some countries, if you leave food, you do not want more.
 In others, leftover food means you want more.
 Many countries consider it good manners to leave your elbows (several Latin American countries) on the table.
 Some countries (particularly in Asia) consider slurping soup a sign that the soup is delicious.